TTR50110 - Eligible expenditure: apportionments: just and reasonable

 The method for making an apportionment is not fixed and can be determined on a case by case basis.
 The key criterion is that the apportionment must be done on a just and reasonable basis.

-Determining the extent to which core expenditure is European expenditure
+Determining the extent to which core expenditure is UK expenditure

-Once the amount of core expenditure has been determined it is then necessary to determine the extent to which that expenditure relates to goods or services that are provided from within the UK or EEA.
+Once the amount of core expenditure has been determined it is then necessary to determine the extent to which that expenditure relates to goods or services that are used or consumed in the UK.

-Where a production is partly produced in the UK/EEA and partly outside the UK/EEA it follows that some services will be provided in more than one territory.
-In such cases, it may be necessary to make an apportionment of the relevant core expenditure between European and non-European expenditure.
+Where a production is partly produced in the UK and partly outside the UK it follows that some services will be used or consumed in more than one territory.
+In such cases, again it may be necessary to make an apportionment of the relevant core expenditure between UK and non-UK expenditure.

-Apportionment of core expenditure between European and non-European expenditure applies only to services provided in relation to the production and closing phases of the theatrical production.
-It is not necessary to apportion non-core expenditure or expenditure relating to specific goods between European expenditure and non-European expenditure.
+Apportionment of core expenditure between UK and non-UK expenditure applies only to goods and services provided in relation to the production and closing phases of the theatrical production.
+It is not necessary to apportion non-core expenditure.

 The method for making an apportionment is not fixed and can be determined on a case by case basis.
 The key criterion is that the apportionment must be done on a just and reasonable basis.